agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 This post expects that you have worked with Rust before, or at least have some working knowledge, and that you have worked on backend web APIs before.
 As I don't really dig into those concepts here.
 If Rust interests you, I recommend checking out the official book: [https://doc.rust-lang.org/book/](https://doc.rust-lang.org/book/).
 This tutorial on implementing linked lists is also fun [https://rust-unofficial.github.io/too-many-lists/index.html](https://rust-unofficial.github.io/too-many-lists/index.html), and does touch on some beginner concepts in Rust.

 Secondly I've written this in such a way that the code doesn't always contain the full snippet.
 All the code you need will be written here, but when re-visiting a file, I don't show all the existing code that is there.
 I make comments in the code blocks to know when to remove things.
 I also make notes in both the code comments, and outside when to make additions.
 I have also added code comments explaining some Rust things, as well as how actix injects certain parameters, or how certain traits apply to the code.

-**Actix version 4 update**

-This post was written for version 3, but version 4 has now hit RC.
-The post itself is not updated, but the completed app has been.
-You can see the changes I made to update the app here: [https://github.com/agmcleod/questions-app-rust-actix/commit/41784f9d99ab51113ca0de98a198eb9fa8ff83da](https://github.com/agmcleod/questions-app-rust-actix/commit/41784f9d99ab51113ca0de98a198eb9fa8ff83da)

 ## Let's get into the setup